 Our Nominating and Governance Committee is composed of Drs.
 Craves and Levy and Messrs.
-Daly and Gollust (chairman).
-Our Nominating and Governance Committee held one meeting during 2019.
-Our Board of Directors has determined that each member of the Nominating and Governance Committee is independent under SEC rules and the applicable listing standards of NASDAQ.
+Daly and Gollust (Chairman).
+Our Nominating and Governance Committee held one meeting during 2022 and also covered nomination and governance topics with the full Board in the context of regularly scheduled meetings of the Board of Directors throughout the fiscal year.
+Our Board of Directors has determined that each member of the Nominating and Governance Committee is independent under SEC rules and the applicable listing standards of Nasdaq.
 Our Nominating and Governance Committee's role and responsibilities are set forth in the Nominating and Governance Committee's written charter and include the authority to:

-- · identify and nominate members of the Board of Directors; - · develop and recommend to the Board of Directors a set of corporate governance principles applicable to our company; and - · oversee the evaluation of the Board of Directors and management.
+- · identify and nominate members of the Board of Directors; - · develop and recommend to the Board of Directors a set of corporate governance principles applicable to our company; and - oversee the evaluation of the Board of Directors and management pursuant to annual and ongoing evaluation of Board and Committee structure, performance and open-access.

-In future annual meetings, if a stockholder wishes to propose to nominate a director for election and include such candidate proposal in our proxy statement, in order to be properly considered by our Nominating and Governance Committee, such proposal must follow the procedures described below as well as under our bylaws, as summarized under "Stockholder Proposals at Future Annual Meetings" at the end of this proxy statement (our "Bylaw Provisions Related to Stockholder Nominations of Director Candidates").
+In future annual meetings, if a stockholder wishes to propose to nominate a director for election, in order to be properly considered by our Nominating and Governance Committee, such proposal must follow the procedures described below as well as under our bylaws, as summarized under "Stockholder Proposals at Future Annual Meetings" at the end of this proxy statement (our "Bylaw Provisions Related to Stockholder Nominations of Director Candidates").

 The Nominating and Governance Committee may consider candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms or other appropriate sources.
-For all potential candidates, our Nominating and Governance Committee may consider all factors it deems relevant, such as a candidate's personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry in which we operate, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the Board of Directors, and concern for the long-term interests of the stockholders.
+For all potential candidates, our Nominating and Governance Committee may consider all factors it deems relevant, such as a candidate's: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry in which we operate, ability to bring skill sets necessary to contribute to the long-term forward-looking strategy and performance objectives of the Company, possible conflicts of interest, diversity, capacity to provide needed depth or complementary skills considered relevant for Board service, capabilities to fill a present need on the Board of Directors, and ability to contribute to, create and sustain value associate with the long-term interests of the Company's stockholders.
 Director candidates nominated by stockholders for election at an Annual Meeting must be made in accordance with our Bylaw Provisions Related to Stockholder Nominations of Director Candidates, and are subject to the following requirements and/or considerations.
-Our Nominating and Governance Committee will consider a recommended nominee from any stockholder or group of affiliated stockholders, and such recommending stockholder or group must have held at least 5% of our common stock for at least one year.
+Our Nominating and Governance Committee will consider a recommended nominee from any stockholder or group of affiliated stockholders, and such recommending stockholder or group must have held at least 5% of our common stock for at least one year as of the date the recommendation was made.

-Additionally, stockholder recommendations for proposed director nominees must be in writing to the Nominating and Governance Committee, care of our Secretary at 200 Barr Harbor Drive, Suite 200, West Conshohocken, Pennsylvania 19428.
+Additionally, stockholder recommendations for proposed director nominees must be in writing to the Nominating and Governance Committee, care of our Secretary at Four Tower Bridge, 200 Barr Harbor Drive, Suite 200, West Conshohocken, Pennsylvania 19428.
 The recommendation must be accompanied by the following information concerning the recommending stockholder: